SEMICeu/iso-19139-to-dcat-ap/documentation/HTTP-URIs.md

-# Supported usage patterns for URIs
+# Supported usage patterns for HTTP URIs

 This section illustrates "where", in ISO 19139 metadata records, the XSLT expects to find URIs (if available), and how they are interpreted.